Marketing

 event canceled email template in Livestorm

-Make sure to send this message before canceling the event in Livestorm.
+Make sure to send this message before cancelling the event in Livestorm.

 Don't rely on email alone.
-To ensure that everyone affected knows the event is canceled, publish an announcement on your website, social media, and other relevant channels.
+To ensure that everyone affected knows about the event's cancellation, publish an announcement on your website, social media, and other relevant channels.

-While you may change the wording slightly to fit the channel, keep the messaging the same.
-Share a brief apology, provide a clear reason, and clarify next steps.
+While you might change the wording slightly to fit the channel, keep the messaging the same.
+Share a brief apology, provide a clear reason, and clarify next steps—such as the refund process.

 5. Complete the cancellation via software or venue